Zachary-Jackson/Social-Team-Builder/checklist.md

 - [x] Let user's logout

-- [x] Allow users to edit profile
+- [x] Allow users to edit their profile
-* - [ ]Users can use Markdown in the "about me" part of the profile
+* - [x]Users can use Markdown in the "about me" part of the profile

 - [x] Users can upload an avatar